Sirelfer/base-project/README.md

 This project follows DevSecOps best practices to ensure the security of applications built on this base image.

 ## Security Tools

 Trivy: Scans the Docker image for vulnerabilities.

 Bandit: Performs static analysis of Python code to detect common vulnerabilities.

+Semgrep: Scans code and configurations for insecure patterns.

+Checkov: Scans the Dockerfile for insecure configurations.

 Safety: Checks Python dependencies for known vulnerabilities.

 Fixed Vulnerabilities
 During the development of this project, several vulnerabilities were identified and fixed, including:

-CVE-2023-5752: A vulnerability in pip that allowed Mercurial configuration injection.
+*CVE-2023-5752: A vulnerability in pip that allowed Mercurial configuration injection.

-CVE-2022-40897: A Denial of Service (ReDoS) vulnerability in setuptools.
+*CVE-2022-40897: A Denial of Service (ReDoS) vulnerability in setuptools.

-CVE-2024-6345: A Remote Code Execution (RCE) vulnerability in setuptools.
+*CVE-2024-6345: A Remote Code Execution (RCE) vulnerability in setuptools.

 These vulnerabilities were fixed by updating the dependencies to their latest versions.

 Security Practices

-Automatic Updates: Dependencies are automatically updated in each build.
+* Automatic Updates: Dependencies are automatically updated in each build.

-Continuous Scanning: Integration of Trivy and Bandit in the CI/CD pipeline
+* Continuous Scanning: Integration of Trivy, Bandit, Semgrep, and Checkov in the CI/CD pipeline.

-Secrets Management: Use of GitHub Secrets to securely store credentials.
+* Secrets Management: Use of GitHub Secrets to securely store credentials.

+-
+## CI/CD Pipeline
+The CI/CD pipeline is configured to ensure that the base image is secure and production-ready.
+Below is a breakdown of the pipeline stages:

+Pipeline Stages

+1. Checkout Code:

+      *Clones the repository to start the process.

+2. Security Scanning (SAST):

+      *Semgrep: Scans the code for insecure patterns.

+      *Checkov: Scans the Dockerfile for insecure configurations.

+3. Build Docker Image:

+      *Builds the Docker image using the Dockerfile.

+4. Image Scanning (SAST):

+      *Trivy: Scans the Docker image for vulnerabilities.

+5. Push to Docker Hub:

+      *If the pipeline runs on the main branch, the image is pushed to Docker Hub.

+## How to Interpret Results

+Semgrep: If issues are found, the pipeline will fail, and a detailed report will be available in the logs.

+Checkov: If insecure configurations are detected, the pipeline will fail, and a report will be generated.

+Trivy: If vulnerabilities are found, the pipeline will fail, and a detailed report will be available.
+-

 ##License
 This project is licensed under the MIT License.
 See LICENSE for more details.